 Since only RMD tables are changed by the directive, it may be necessary to DOWN the terminal.
-The change takes effect only when the terminal is being OPENed.
+The change takes point to a different prototype TCD.
+This changes not only the logical line for the TUID but also may change the physical hardware characteristics for the TUID.